wasmerio/ate/doc/guide.md

 </project>
 ```

-The parent POM file is a quicker and easier way to maintain and stay up to date with all the dependencies
-required to get a fully operational application up and running.
-If you want to use a different
-application server and/or manage your dependencies independently of the ATE library maintainers then
-you can skip this step and add the extra dependencies seperately.

 This maven parent will bring in the following dependencies that are needed for ATE to run out-of-the-box

 - Weld